Acclaimed filmmaker Brent Renaud shot, killed in Ukraine | WTOP News

 “In this way, we want to save the lives of both them and our defenders,” Markushyn said.

+The U.S. State Department said it would not comment on Renaud’s death out of respect for his family members but that consular assistance was being offered to them.

-The U.S. State Department issued a statement condemning attacks on news professionals and others documenting the conflict.
+The U.S. State Department condemned attacks on news professionals and others documenting the conflict.

 “We are horrified that journalists and filmmakers—noncombatants—have been killed and injured in Ukraine by Kremlin forces,” the department said via Twitter.
 “This is yet another gruesome example of the Kremlin’s indiscriminate actions.”